8nhuman8/nebular-automata/README.md

   -p FLOAT, --probability FLOAT
                         The probability that a square will multiply in a one direction.
 Default value: 0.51 -mc INT, --max-count INT
                         The maximum number of squares in the image.
-Default value: width * height.
+Default value: 2 * (width * height) // 3.
   -minp FLOAT, --min-percent FLOAT
                         The program will work until the nebula is filled with a chosen or greater percentage.
   -maxp FLOAT, --max-percent FLOAT